Retro TV Series with Super Guest Stars…

-Arthur Hailey was the author to be dramatised in the 1980s – a dramatisation of his book Airport (1970) was an Oscar winning movie and Strong Medicine (1986) made into a TV movie.
-Hotel, a TV series with stalwarts owner Anne Baxter and Josh Brolin’s dad James told of the lives and loves of the staff and guests of a the plush St Gregory’s Hotel.
-This programme had a plethora of guest stars Emma Samms (The 2nd Fallon in Dynasty), Doug Savant (Desperate Housewives (2004-12) and Tracy Scoggins, The Colbys.
-Wikipedia states the series looked at more controversial story lines such as abortion, rape and suicide.
-But tbh as a kid these would have gone over my head as I would have been too busy looking for Dallas stars which in this series included Patrick Duffy (again), Christopher Atkins (John Ross’s Counsellor / Sue Ellen’s toyboy) John Beck (Mark Graison) and Audrey Landers (Afton Cooper).
+Wikipedia states the series looked at more controversial storylines such as abortion, rape and suicide.
+But tbh as a kid, these would have gone over my head as I would have been too busy looking for Dallas stars which in this series included Patrick Duffy (again), Christopher Atkins (John Ross’s Counsellor / Sue Ellen’s toyboy) John Beck (Mark Graison) and Audrey Landers (Afton Cooper).
 Other more surprising Guest Stars included George Clooney and Johnny Depp.

 Fantasy Island (1977-84)

-The oddest bromance ever was between Ricardo Montalbán as Mr. Roarke and his diminutive assistant Tattoo (Hervé Villechaize) who lived together in platonic bliss on a Pacific island.
-There the guests’ wildest dreams would come true and learning valuable life lessons with the intrepid twosome overseeing all in their matching natty white suits.
+Fantasy Island boasted the oddest bromance ever was between Ricardo Montalbán as Mr Roarke and his diminutive assistant Tattoo (Hervé Villechaize) who lived together in platonic bliss on a Pacific island.
+There their guests’ wildest dreams would come true as they learned valuable life lessons with the intrepid twosome overseeing all in their matching natty white suits.

 Tales from the Crypt (1989-1996)